Has your bathroom sink turned into a scene out of a horror movie? It’s time to buckle up and get rid of all the clogs.

 So, without further ado, let’s find out how it’s done.

 Determine The Cause Of The Block

 The most common symptom of a clog is a slow draining sink.
 Several reasons can lead to such a situation, including long, entangled hair, soap scum accumulation, and chunks of debris.
 Regardless of the cause, it ultimately hinders water flow and restricts operability.
-Therefore, it's best not to put off this issue until it turns into a complicated and messy affair.
+Therefore, it’s best not to put off this issue until it becomes a complicated and messy affair.

 Use Natural Solvents

 Natural solvents are the way to go if the blockage has worsened and you need something powerful to straighten things out.
 Just follow these steps and eliminate the clogs.

 Wait for the sink to empty.
 It may take a little longer than usual, but the water will ultimately clear off.

 Pour about one-quarter cup of sodium bicarbonate (baking soda) into the sink drain.
 Use a funnel to ensure that all of it goes down.

 Next, put one 1/4th cup of vinegar through the funnel into the drain.

 If you don’t have one, plug the basin with a sink stopper or use a small towel.
 Leave the mixture for around 20 minutes.